-The article is coauthored by Mark Solms, PhD and Jaak Panksepp, PhD.
+The article for Consciousness and the Id is coauthored by Mark Solms, PhD and the late Jaak Panksepp, PhD.
 Dr. Solms coined the term, neuropsychoanalysis—a field dedicated to linking theories and findings in psychoanalysis with current research in the neurological sciences.
 He is a Psychoanalyst and Professor of Neuropsychology at University of Cape Town.
 Dr. Panksepp coined the term, affective neuroscience—a field dedicated to the study of neural mechanisms of emotion.
 He was a Psychobiologist and Neuroscientist, Professor at Washington State University’s College of Veterinary Medicine, and Emeritus Professor of Psychology at Bowling Green State University.

 There is no commercial support or other potential conflicts of interest for this program, presentation, or instructor.